BBaysinger/bb-portfolio/frontend/src/hooks/viewport/README.md

 - the browser is not in fullscreen

 This prevents a downward pull or flick at the top of the page from permanently shortening the stable viewport height used by layout.

+If the page mounts while the visual viewport is still displaced downward, the hook also refuses to seed from that sample and waits for the post-mount settle passes instead.
+This covers pull-to-refresh reloads where the first measurement can happen during recoil from the reload gesture.

 On coarse-pointer devices, the hook also avoids committing viewport-height samples captured while the page is still meaningfully scrolled.
 This keeps a route return from seeding the stable height from Mobile Safari's temporarily taller, toolbar-minimized viewport.